AndreaPasqualini/andreapasqualini.github.io/index.md

 Welcome to my personal webpage.
 I am a Ph.D. candidate in Economics at Bocconi University, Milan.
-Currently enrolled to the second year.
+Currently enrolled to the third year.

 ## Contacts